dlavrov/spb-workshop/README.md

+#README.md

-This is my git directory
+This is a new directory I created to teach version control